Supply Chains: A Q&A With Answers About What to Consider Before Making Changes

 Learning & Development

-QSG is continuing to provide the industry-leading APICS certifications-readiness training and other customized training you have come to trust.
-WE also expanding to deliver end-to-end professional development and education offerings through our global network of thought leadership partnerships and alliances.
+QSG is continuing to provide the industry-leading APICS/ASCM certifications-readiness training and other customized training you have come to trust.
+We are also expanding to deliver end-to-end professional development and education offerings through our global network of thought leadership partnerships and alliances.
 Our newly created Supply Chain Learning Center will offer online and on-demand learning opportunities for members and customers.